The Angry Birds Movie: Sequels

 In August 2016, Rovio had begun working on a sequel to the film.
-The sequel, titled The Angry Birds Movie 2, was released in the United Kingdom and Ireland on August 2, 2019 and later on August 14 in the United States, coinciding with the tenth anniversary of the original game.
+The sequel, titled The Angry Birds Movie 2, was released in the United Kingdom and Ireland on August 2, 2019, and later on August 14 in the United States, closely coinciding with the 10th anniversary of the original game.
 It was directed by Thurop Van Orman and John Rice.
 Cohen returned as producer, with Peter Ackerman, Eyal Podell, and Jonathon E. Stewart as writers.
 Sudeikis, Gad, Hader, McBride, Dinklage, Rudolph, Hale, and Padilla returned to voice their roles, with Nicki Minaj, Rachel Bloom, Sterling K. Brown, Eugenio Derbez, Zach Woods, Awkwafina, Lil Rel Howery, Dove Cameron, Beck Bennett, Tiffany Haddish, Brooklynn Prince, and Leslie Jones joining the cast.

-On April 30, 2020, Geeks WorldWide exclusively reported that a third film is in development at Sony, with production planned for 2021.
+A second sequel, The Angry Birds Movie 3, is scheduled for release on December 23, 2026.